Obmondo/kubeaid/argocd-helm-charts/harbor/README.md

 exit
 ```

-Restart the Harbor core pod by deleting the pod using the command given below and replicaset will take care of restarting the pod again
+Restart the Harbor core pod by deleting the pod and replicaset will take care of restarting the pod again

 ```bash
 kubectl delete pod -n harbor -l component=core